• Objective-See

 (0x10eb69f82): .pkg

-Armed with a list of target files (that match the above extensions), the malware completes the key generation process (via a call to random_key
+Armed with a list of target files (that match the above extensions), the malware completes the key generation process (via a call to random_key, which in turn calls srandom and random), before calling a function named carve_target on each file.

-to encrypt (certain?) keying information which is then appended to the temporary file0DDBEBABE
+10. Invokes a function named eip_encrypt to encrypt (certain?) keying information which is then appended to the temporary file

 To make sure the user reads this file, it displays the following modal prompt, and reads it aloud via macOS built-in ‘say’ command: